hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 |**Asset settlement** |                 Operation following a negative balance, indicating that it has been paid off on the merchant’s account
 |**Chargeback**     |                   Credit/debit card charge paid by the merchant to a customer after he/she successfully disputed an item on his/her bank statement
 |**Chargeback refund**    |                  Amount of a chargeback credited back to the merchant after giving evidence that the product or service was duly delivered
-|**Deferred settlement** |                   Settlement file issued in case the merchant’s HiPay Fullservice account shows a negative balance
+|**Deferred settlement** |                   Settlement file issued in case the merchant’s HiPay Enterprise account shows a negative balance
 |**Fixed fee**      |                        Commission charged on transactions when collecting amounts
 |**Fixed reserve capture** |                 Amount transferred by the merchant or debited from the merchant’s balance and withheld for protection against potential risks
 |**Fixed reserve release**|                  Fixed reserve amount released back to the merchant 180 days after its capture